Hydrocodone Addiction, Effects and Treatment

-- Reporting an increase in pain despite a lack of progression of disease.
+- Reporting an increase in pain despite a lack of disease progression.

 Acute opioid withdrawal can be extremely unpleasant, making quitting even more difficult.
 For these reasons, many people benefit from medical support after deciding to stop taking the substance.3

 Just like other prescription opioids, it’s possible to overdose on hydrocodone.
 An overdose occurs when a person takes enough of a substance to produce life-threatening symptoms or death.3

 - Pinpoint pupils, or eyes that look small and constricted.